cadet/CadetHD-chromoo/README.md

 - Provided examples, while valid, are *NOT* guaranteed to be correct.
 Though I will try to keep them correct.
 - Checkpoints are saved at every generation by default.
 Checkpoints help avoid the pain of libpthread (or other) crashes from having to completely restart the fitting.
 - Use `force_checkpoint_continue` to force the algorithm to continue from a terminated checkpoint.
 Helpful if you made the termination criteria stricter.
+- Be careful when resuming from a checkpoint.
+Any changes to problem parameters might not be reflected because the algorithm/problem is fully restored from the checkpoint

 # Known Issues
 - [CRIT] Got simulation failure due to `error 4 in libpthread` (see dmesg when it happens) on IBT012.
 Simulation runs manually.